 2. You may defend yourself

-To do this you need to prepare and file two forms: Notice of intention to defend and Defence (see Sample documents and forms).
+To do this you need to prepare and file two forms: Notice of intention to defend and Defence (see samples in Sample documents and forms).
 You have 28 days from the date you receive the copy of the claim forms to file this form with the magistrates court.